alexlead/opencart_1_5_6_import_export_xls/readme.md

 2. Turn on access to the module for user group
 3. Open module in menu "System > Import / Export"

+UPDATE:

+added selectors of id products for dowloading from DB

 ****** RUSSIAN  *****************************************